SoftwareAG/c8y-docs/content/device-sdk/device-sdk-rest-bundle/device-integration.md

 #### Step 9: Send measurements

-To create new measurements in Cumulocity IoT, issue a POST request with the measurement.
+To create new measurements in {{< product-name-1 >}}, issue a POST request with the measurement.
 The example below shows how to create a signal strength measurement.

     POST /measurement/measurements HTTP/1.1
     Content-Type: application/vnd.com.nsn.cumulocity.measurement+json